jcaillon/valet/docs/content/docs/300.libraries/tui.md

 Should be called after `tui::setTerminalOptions`.

 - $1: force _as bool_:
-      (optional) force the restoration of the stty configuration stty state will not be restored if
+      (optional) force the restoration of the stty configuration.
+      By default, the restoration is only done if we are not in full screen mode when called.
       (defaults to false)

 ```bash